ThatCoolCoder/spall/README.md

 It's pretty similar to HTML and uses the same element names.
 It aims to be as similar to HTML/JS as possible, reusing familiar symbols/concepts.

 To interpolate/template values just do it like Javascript template literals: `<p>The value is ${Math.random()}</p>`.
-Interopolated values are evaluated in the context of one of the element's functions.
+Interopolated values are evaluated in the context of one of the element's methods.

 You can do conditionals and loops like this:
 ```html